vmmunoza/nuHawkHunter/README.md

 ## Source

-Here is a brief description of the scripts included in Source, where the relevant computations are defined:
+Here is a brief description of the scripts included in `Source`, where the relevant computations are defined:

 - `constants.py`: definition of relevant constants and initialization of several packages.